browserengineering/book/book/invalidation.md

 complex applications.
 But the principle of incremental performance also really constrains our browser.
-For example, even *traversing* the whole layout tree would take time proportional to the whole page, not the change being made, so we can't even affort to do that.
+For example, even *traversing* the whole layout tree would take time proportional to the whole page, not the change being made, so we can't even afford to do that.

 To achieve incremental performance, we're going to need to think of the initial render and later re-renders differently.[^big-change] When